 - Emissions reduction, Opportunities

 - Water security

 Detailed information on each section and question can be found in the 2023 Cities reporting guidance.

 What happens to our data once we report?

 CDP offers all participating cities tools and detailed feedback on their score to urge them to improve year on year.
 Cities are expected to provide a reasonably complete response overall in order to be scored accurately.
 CDP and ICLEI will both use self-reported local and regional government data to provide robust analysis - collaboratively or independently - of the climate actions being taken at the subnational level across the world.
 CDP use this data to produce city scores, analytics, snapshot reports, and feedback for local and regional governments on their score.
 CDP also makes publicly reported data available on its website and through its Open Data Portal.
 This allows local and regional governments to monitor their progress against their peers worldwide.

-The 2022 CDP reporting platform is open between April and August!
-We are delighted to announce the launch of the 2022 reporting cycle and invite local authorities to share their climate and environmental data.
-If you have any questions about reporting or CDP scores, please do not hesitate to contact citiesEMEA@cdp.net or firstname.lastname@example.org.
+The 2023 CDP reporting platform has opened in the beginning of April!
+We are delighted to announce the launch of the 2023 reporting cycle and invite local authorities to share their climate and environmental data.
+If you have any questions about reporting or CDP scores, please do not hesitate to contact email@example.com or firstname.lastname@example.org.